 As with many fruits and vegetables, special care must be taken to ensure that watermelon is fed to your pet in the best and safest way.

 Perhaps the most immediate concern here is the seeds that naturally occur in watermelon – and that’s especially true for young dogs, puppies, and smaller dogs.

 The seeds can prove a choking hazard, especially hard ones that can chip or break growing teeth, and overall the seeds do not break down very easily during your dog’s digestive processes.

 Dogs are often very enthusiastic eaters, and that can mean that they can wolf down several seeds before you know what’s what.

-Likewise though, dogs can also run the risk of choking on the flesh of the watermelon itself, especially if eating it right out of the slice, or accidentally gobbling down some of the rind.
+Likewise, though, dogs can also run the risk of choking on the flesh of the watermelon itself, especially if eating it right out of the slice, or accidentally gobbling down some of the rinds.

 It’s important to take caution here even if you are cutting the watermelon down into cubes or chunks – take the time to learn what size best fits your pet, and by all means encourage him or her to take more time in eating if you think they’re safer doing so.

 The other danger of dogs eating watermelons is having them overindulge.
 Toilet time for your dog can get messy if they eat too much fruit, which is hard to digest – leading to loose stool or constipation, depending on how your dog’s body handles all this relatively unfamiliar material.

 Luckily, watermelon has less naturally occurring sugars than many other kinds of fruit and vegetables, so there’s less risk of contracting diabetes or other sugar-related complications, including weight gain, later in life.